Key points

-- CT scans are more detailed than standard X-rays and are used to diagnose and monitor conditions like tumors, infections, and internal bleeding, as well as to guide medical procedures and evaluate treatment effectiveness.
+- CT scans are used to diagnose conditions like tumors, infections, and internal bleeding, and to guide medical procedures.

 - The CT scan procedure is typically quick, but the entire process may take up to two hours, after which patients can usually return to their normal activities.